israel-007/CoreX/README.md

-# Corex - The Ultimate Helper Code Library
+# CoreX - The Ultimate Helper Code Library
-Corex is an open-source project that brings together helper functions, utilities, and snippets across multiple programming languages to help developers solve common problems efficiently.
+CoreX is an open-source project that brings together helper functions, utilities, and snippets across multiple programming languages to help developers solve common problems efficiently.

-## About Corex
+## About CoreX
-Corex is designed to be a go-to resource for developers looking for reusable and well-optimized helper functions.
+CoreX is designed to be a go-to resource for developers looking for reusable and well-optimized helper functions.
 Initially, we are starting with PHP, but we plan to expand into JavaScript, Python, Java, and more as the project grows.

-## Why Corex?
+## Why CoreX?
 * Speeds up development by providing pre-written, well-tested helper functions.
 * Encourages collaboration, allowing developers to contribute useful utilities.
 * Cross-language support, making it easy to find equivalent functions across different programming languages.

 ## What's Inside?
-Corex currently includes PHP helper functions for:
+CoreX currently includes PHP helper functions for:
 - ✔ String Manipulation
 - ✔ Array Helpers
 - ✔ Date and Time Utilities